José Maurício Nunes Garcia: Legacy

 His son Alfonse gathered his father's texts, which published in 1930 in the book A great glory from Brazil: José Mauricio Nunes Garcia.
 After Nepomuceno's death in 1920, live presentations of Nunes Garcia's works became rare.
 In 1930 his Requiem (CPM 185) was presented at the Candelária Church, conducted by composer Francisco Braga.
 This same work was performed in 1948, in the funeral mass of composer Lorenzo Fernandez.

 In 1941, the researcher, musicologist and conductor Mrs. Cleofe Person de Mattos (1913–2002), professor at the School of Music of the Federal University of Rio de Janeiro, founded the Coro Pró-Arte, later Association of Choral Singing, a non-profit institution, whose goal was – and still is today – to perform Brazilian music, especially that of Nunes Garcia.

 Mattos wrote and had it published by the Federal Council of Culture, in 1970, a Thematic Catalogue of Nunes Garcia's works, where she analyses in detail all of his remaining scores.
 In the decade of 1980, she helped publish, by Fundação Nacional de Arte (FUNARTE), a number of them.
 And finally in 1997, she published the book José Mauricio Nunes Garcia – Biografia, in which, despite her emotional treatment of the hardships the composer passed through, many events of his life, before obscure, have been made clear.

-Present research
+Present research and performance

 In 2005, the music files of the Metropolitan Chapter of Rio de Janeiro, containing the scores of 55 works of Nunes Garcia and a number of works of other composers, was digitized and is now available on the web.
 Along with the scores, there were a number of administrative books, chiefly with payrolls and balance sheets of the finances of the Royal Chapel.
 In two of these payrolls there are records of pay bills to Nunes Garcia, up to the annual sum of R$625000 (six hundred twenty-five thousand réis) – about USD 20,000 in present money – that was his income from 1822 to 1830.
 The reported extreme poverty he faced in his last days is therefore just a hoax.

 The School of Music of the Federal University of Rio de Janeiro also made part of their music files available on the internet.

+On June 18, 2023, Nunes Garcia's Requiem had its Carnegie Hall premiere under the baton of Mark A. Boyle (Director of Choral and Vocal Activities at Seton Hill University, conducting the New England Symphonic Ensemble and a festival chorus of 135 voices.
+In October 2023 Nunes Garcia was the subject of the five-episode Composer of the Week on BBC Radio 3.